-In a single creature bomb list, usually Lyra, or Angel of Grace, being able to bounce that card to your hand then wrath, could potentially be very powerful, but I’m worried this is more of a sideboard card versus midrange decks, as it is too slow and too costly to compete with the mono colored lists we’re seeing today.
+In a single creature bomb list, usually Lyra, or Angel of Grace, being able to bounce that card to your hand then wrath, could potentially be very powerful, but I’m worried this is more of a sideboard card versus midrange decks, as it is too slow and too costly to compete with the mono-colored lists we’re seeing today.
 That said I’ll be eagerly looking to see if this card sees any top 8 play, or if it’s just a commander card.

 - Davriel, Rogue Shadowmage

 Davriel looks like another great potential sideboard card for the control match-up.
 Late, late into the game when both players are in topdeck mode, this card can be backbreaking.
 Ensuring that they are hellbent, on 1-2 choice turns, then sitting there on 1 loyalty waiting for a Vraska’s contempt doing 2 damage every turn, meanwhile you have other planeswalkers/creature threats, can be very scary.
-I’d consider playing at least one in the sideboard.
+I’d consider playing at least one on the sideboard.